jmnis/speechtranslate.io/README.md

 # SpeechTranslate
 SpeechTranslate offers a real-time translation engine powered by the Azure Speech Service.
-To use this application, you will need a valid Microsoft Azure Subscription Key linked to a Speech Service resource.
-Instructions on how to create a Speech Service resource and generate a Subscription Key can be found in the documentation.
+You will need a valid Microsoft Azure Subscription Key linked to a Speech Service resource to use this application.
+Instructions on creating a Speech Service resource and generating a Subscription Key can be found in the documentation.

-This app was developed for a Swiss theatre company that required a solution for providing English subtitles in real time during performances.
-With SpeechTranslate, translations occur instantly, ensuring an immersive experience for both French-speaking and English-speaking audiences.
+This app was developed for a Swiss theatre company that required a solution to provide English subtitles in real-time during performances.
+With SpeechTranslate, translations occur instantly, ensuring an immersive experience for French-speaking and English-speaking audiences.

 # Commands
 CTRL + R: Start/Stop recording